BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/What is Linux.md

 ## Shell

 The Linux shell is a text interface to your computer (kernel.)
 Often referred to as command line, terminal, console or prompt.
+Commands and names of files and directories are case sensitive.

 **Common console commands:**
 - 'pwd' = print the current directory